simsarahsarah/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/troubleshooting_androidstudio.md

 8. Keep on looping.

 ## Gradle Sync failed
-Gradle Sync can fail to various reasons.
-Wen you get a message saying that gradle sync failed, open the "Build" tab (1) at the bottom of Android Studio and check what error message (2) is displayed.
+Gradle Sync can fail for various reasons.
+When you get a message saying that gradle sync failed, open the "Build" tab (1) at the bottom of Android Studio and check what error message (2) is displayed.

   ![Gradle Failed](../images/studioTroubleshooting/07_GradleSyncFailed2.png)